Joe Burrow: Player profile

 At the NFL combine, Burrow was measured to be 6 ft 3 in and 221 lbs; his hands were measured to be 9 inches.
 In 2021, Sports Illustrated writer Mike Santagata wrote that Burrow is "bigger than he looks at about 230 pounds," while also noting his athleticism and strength.

 Through his junior year at LSU, Burrow "initial run through the [NFL's] scouting machine resulted in such an underwhelming consensus".
 Many scouts viewed Burrow as an "NFL draft afterthought", and considered him "a late-round project and potential backup."
 He was seen as having limited physical traits and average production prior to his senior season.
 SEC analyst Jordan Rodgers opined that Burrow was "wildly inconsistent, and frankly very poor against good competition" in 2018.
 Burrow's 2019 season was cited as helping draw more attention to scouts to reconsider their evaluation of him, and his football IQ, accuracy, pocket mobility, and playmaking outside of the pocket have all been cited as strengths of his game.
-The Bengals caught attention of these traits in 2019, making Burrow a top pick in the 2020 NFL Draft.
+The Bengals caught attention of these traits in 2019, making Burrow the top pick in the 2020 NFL draft.

 Football IQ

 Burrow's football IQ has often been cited by writers, coaches, coordinators, and other players as a critical aspect of Burrow's game.
 He has been analyzed as being capable of processing opposing defenses quickly.
 Burrow participated in game plan meetings during his tenure at LSU to discuss the next opponent, where he pitched game plan ideas with LSU passing game coordinator Joe Brady and offensive coordinator Steve Ensminger.
 The two coaches also trusted Burrow with presnap play calls and Burrow was noted by Sports Illustrated for his tendency to "often change receiver routes based on defensive formations."
 College GameDay analyst Kirk Herbstreit likened Burrow to a "co-offensive coordinator", stating "That's the NFL model, when you have a quarterback able to invest and communicate at that level.
 [Burrow] is the cutting edge of that mold.
 When I watch LSU, it's not just Joe Brady's offense—it's Joe Brady and Joe Burrow's offense."
+As a Bengal, Burrow was noted to have successfully called his own plays during the 2021 Divisional Round game against Tennessee.

 Burrow plays chess in his spare time, as well as during game preparation.
 He keeps a chessboard in his locker.
-Prior to Super Bowl LVI, Burrow played ten matches of chess on Chess.com.
-Bengals cornerback Chidobe Awuzie, who would play chess with Burrow, commented "The fact that he plays chess lets you know that he's able to prioritize certain things and articulate things very fast and have formation recognition."
+Prior to Super Bowl LVI, Burrow played ten matches of online chess.
+Bengals cornerback Chidobe Awuzie, who plays chess with Burrow, commented "The fact that he plays chess lets you know that he's able to prioritize certain things and articulate things very fast and have formation recognition."